Enrolled in Film and Literary Studies BA, or completion of one previous film related course.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

 Literature will be announced on Brightspace before the beginning of the course.
 Texts will be made available on Brightspace.
 Literature should be studied before each class.
+It is recommended you register to Netflix, HBO Max and Prime during the course in order to view the series.

 Registration Studeren à la carte en Contractonderwijs